jimnewpower/flash-cards/README.md

     "language": "language-python",
     "questions": [
     {
-      "question": "What is the difference between a tuple and a list in Python?", "options": [
+      "question": "Which statement is true about lists and tuples in Python?", "options": [
-        "Tuples are immutable and lists are mutable", "Tuples are mutable and lists are immutable", "Tuples are faster than lists",
+        "Tuples are immutable and lists are mutable", "Tuples are mutable and lists are immutable", "Tuples are slower than lists",
-        "Tuples can contain elements of different types, while lists cannot" ],
+        "Tuples consume more memory than lists"
+      ],
       "answer": 0
     },